Aztarok/videohost/README.md

 ## 12/17/24:

 ### Commit 1: Added Zustand and Immer global state context for videos.
 Added custom types and working on pagination.
+### Commit 1: Added pagination that works property and looks nice.

 ## To-Do List:
 ❌ Protect specific pages with auth logic\